 How do I stay connected with UCC after I finish my programme

 Here at Physics we would love if you kept in touch with us after parting ways and here is how you can:

 - Send your personal email address to firstname.lastname@example.org to which we will keep on file for use as follows; outreach/events/alumni information and job opportunities.

 - Stay connected with us via social media - Facebook: Physics Department UCC - Home | Facebook and Twitter: Department of Physics UCC (@PhysicsUcc) / Twitter

 - Visit our alumni section of our webpage and see recent graduate profiles and career information.

-- Also UCC has an Alumni department to which you can get involved with.
+- UCC also has an Alumni department to which you can get involved with in order to stay connected.
 See the benefits that are available to you as alumni of UCC here.